-This early practical experience helps students:
+This early practical experience helps students to:

-- contextualise their theoretical studies from the lecture theatre and practical classes. - understand the range of roles undertaken by pharmacists in community and hospital pharmacies. - and pharmacists to engage with each other as potential future colleagues across a breadth of practice settings.
+- Contextualise their theoretical studies from the lecture theatre and practical classes. - Understand the range of roles undertaken by pharmacists in community and hospital pharmacies. - Engage with pharmacists as potential future colleagues across a breadth of practice settings.

-"It contextualised my learning (...) and helped me understand what (...) pharmacy involves, beyond University-gained knowledge."
+"It contextualised my learning (...) and helped me understand what (...) pharmacy involves beyond University-gained knowledge."